SameerJadav/expense-tracker/README.md

 # Expense Tracker

-Modern example app built with Go in the backend and Next.js in the frontend with features like authentication, middleware, and API routes.
+Modern example app built with Go in the backend and Vite + React in the frontend with features like authentication, middleware, and API routes.

 ## Features